home-assistant/home-assistant.io/source/_lovelace/picture.markdown

   type: string
 image:
   required: true
   description: The URL of an image.
-When you want to store images in your home assistant installation use the [hosting files documentation](/integrations/http/#hosting-files).
+When you want to store images in your Home Assistant installation use the [hosting files documentation](/integrations/http/#hosting-files).
 After storing your files, use the /local path, for example /local/filename.jpg .
   type: string
 theme:
   required: false